wesker84/robovacl60ses/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 [![Sponsor me on Github Sponsors](https://img.shields.io/badge/Sponsor-ea4aaa?style=for-the-badge&logo=github-sponsors&logoColor=%23EA4AAA&labelColor=white)](https://github.com/sponsors/damacus)

-A brand new version Eufy RoboVac integration for Home Assistant that includes a Config Flow to add your RoboVac(s) and the local key and ID required.
+A Eufy RoboVac integration for Home Assistant that includes a Config Flow to add your RoboVac(s) and the local key and ID required.
 All you need to do is enter your Eufy app credentials and the Config Flow will look up the details for you.
 After the initial config use the configuration button on the Integration to enter the RoboVac IP address when prompted.

+## History

 This work has evolved from the original work by [Richard Mitchell](https://github.com/mitchellrj) and the countless others who have contributed over the last couple of years.
 It also builds on the work done by [Andre Borie](https://gitlab.com/Rjevski/eufy-device-id-and-local-key-grabber) to get the required local ID and key.

+This is yet another Eufy fork, this time based on work from [CodeFoodPixels](https://github.com/CodeFoodPixels).

 ## Installation